How does Pathpoint handle inspections?

 If you would like to reopen the inspections process, please contact our operations team at ops@pathpoint.com.
 Keep in mind that to reopen:

 We do not rescind the NOC.
-It remains open, and we’ll note the file that’s been reopened.
+It remains open, and we’ll note the reopened file.

 You must reschedule the inspection before the original cancellation date specified in the NOC to avoid cancellation.